-So, whether you are staying in one of the green hotels or the premium villas or resorts, be sure that you book time to experience some of the ecotourism opportunities.
+So, whether you are staying in one of the green hotels, the luxury villas, resorts or any other kind of luxury rentals, be sure that you book time to experience some of the ecotourism opportunities.
 To help you make the best choices, we’ll review a few of the top destinations.
 There are twenty parks and eight reserves at this time, and each is unique.
 The following suggestions, though, can give you a broad array of experiences.

 Arenal Volcano National Park